BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.md

 The recordings of the voltage, as well as every available ionic currents and ionic concentration can be saved locally to `./recordings` when setting `save_recordings` to `true` in the `pipeline_settings`.

-If you don't want to have mechanism-specific currents in the currentscape plots, but have e.g. whole ionic currents plotted, it is possible by calling `pipeline.py` with the `--step='currentscape'` argument.
-You'll have to change the `vars` list in `pipeline.py` to match the variables to want to plot with currentscape.
+If you don't want to have mechanism-specific currents in the currentscape plots, but have e.g. whole ionic currents plotted, it is possible by putting the names of the variables you want to plot under `["current"]["names"]` in the currentscape_config.

 #### Validation